DilanCF/CMSC412_notes/lecture/Lecture07.md

 Each process has its address space, stacks, heaps, etc.

-How does OS managed it?
+How does OS manage it?
 Through Process Control Block (PCB)
 * Must keep track of the management of the process

 ![Alt text](img/Lecture07/image-1.png)